daryllxd/lifelong-learning/psychology/nir-eyal-blog.md

+## How to Clear Your Computer of Focus-Draining Distraction

+- People performed poorly on cognitive tasks when objects in their field of vision were in disarray as opposed to neatly arranged.
+Same with digital environments.
+- Extra distractions act as triggers, causing us to do unimportant tasks--costing us wasted time and focus.
+- Sluggish computing: every open tab on your web browser uses your machine's processing and memory resources.
+- Removing triggers: Bartender app.
+- The more tabs open, the less likely I was to reboot my machine and web browser, preventing updates and further slowing down my computer.
+- Articles to read later go to Pocket.
+- Open tabs I think I might need some day go to Evernote.
+- Every Friday: Friday "flush" to clear out clutter.

 # [HOOKING USERS IN 3 STEPS: AN INTRO TO HABIT TESTING](http://www.nirandfar.com/2012/04/hooking-users-in-3-steps.html)

 The truly great consumer technology companies of the past 25 years have all had one thing in common: they created habits.
 This is what separates world-changing businesses from the rest.
 Apple, Facebook, Amazon, Google, Microsoft, and Twitter are used daily by a high proportion of their users and their products are so compelling that many of us struggle to imagine life before they existed.